Elements

-Create powerful applications and forms simply by drag & drop.
-You have a toolbox of modules at your disposal with which you can create application pages: input fields, buttons, tables, diagrams, filters and much more.
-Each element has a graphical configuration dialog, the properties dialog, in which you have access to all settings.
+Create powerful applications and forms easily with drag-and-drop.
+You have access to a toolbox of building blocks that you can use to build application pages: input fields, buttons, tables, charts, filters, and much more.
+Each element has a graphical configuration dialog—the Properties dialog—where you can access all settings.

 Elements can be created in the "Applications" module.
-You can find out how to access the module in the Portal Manager here.
+Click here to learn how to access the module in Portal Manager.

 To create a new element, please select a page in the application structure.
-Depending on the type of page you have selected, only the elements that are suitable for the page are now available in the "Elements" area.
-Next, drag the element that you wish to create to the workspace.
-The borders of the element will be shown as a preview of the element.
-When you let go of the mouse button, a wizard will open that will help you configure the element.
+Depending on the type of page you have selected, only the elements in the "Elements" section that are appropriate for that page are now available.
+Use the mouse to drag the item you want to create onto the workspace.
+The outline of the element is displayed as a preview of the element.
+When you release the mouse button, a wizard opens to help you configure the item.

-When creating most elements, the data link is defined first.
-A data field can only be newly created or linked to the element if the page containing the element is in a data group.
-If this is not the case, only the "No link" option is available here.
+When creating most elements from scratch, the data binding is defined first.
+A data field can only be created or linked to the element if the page containing the element is part of a data group.
+If this is not the case, only the "No Link" option is available here.

-If you select the "New data field" option, a new data field is created together with the element and is automatically linked to the element.
-All data entered later in the input element is stored in this data field when the data record is saved.
+If you select the "New Data Field" option, a new data field is created along with the element and is automatically linked to it.
+Any data entered later in the input field will be stored in this data field when the record is saved.

 Title